By David Hennessy, Clinical Psychologist, Varsity Lakes, Gold Coast, QLD

 Time in nature can lift mood, improve attention, and restore emotional balance [1][2].
 Social connection also matters.
 Even brief, kind interactions increase a sense of belonging and reduce distress.
 Feeling connected to others and to place supports both mental and physical health [4].

 Physical activity is one of the most effective and accessible ways to support mental health.
-Meta analytic evidence shows meaningful benefits for depressive symptoms and overall wellbeing across different forms of movement [3][5].
+Meta-analytic evidence shows meaningful benefits for depressive symptoms and overall wellbeing across different forms of movement [3][5].
 Movement also helps connection.
 A walk with a friend blends exercise, fresh air, and conversation.
 That is simple therapy in motion.

 Be like the birds.